Romanization of Bulgarian

 Romanization of Bulgarian is the practice of transliteration of text in Bulgarian from its conventional Cyrillic orthography into the Latin alphabet.
 Romanization can be used for various purposes, such as rendering of proper names and place names in foreign-language contexts, or for informal writing of Bulgarian in environments where Cyrillic is not easily available.
 Official use of romanization by Bulgarian authorities is found, for instance, in identity documents and in road signage.
 Several different standards of transliteration exist, one of which was chosen and made mandatory for common use by the Bulgarian authorities in a law of 2009.

 Features

 The various romanization systems differ with respect to 12 out of the 30 letters of the modern Bulgarian alphabet.
-The remaining 18 have constant mappings in all romanization schemes:
+The remaining 18 have consistent mappings in all romanization schemes:

 а→a, б→b, в→v, г→g, д→d, е→e, з→z, и→i, к→k, л→l, м→m, н→n, о→o, п→p, р→r, с→s, т→t, ф→f.
 Differences exist with respect to the following: